LogzatioStudios150/NMDSuite/README.md

 # NMDSuite
-Toolkit for converting and creating nmd files for SCVI
+Utility for converting and creating nmd files for SCVI